Quantcast

 Affinity… or Infinite Pain?

-The main reason to watch is the chemistry between the two leads.
+The main reason to watch this is the chemistry between the two leads.
 Early on, everything clicked: even when the plot stretched believability, it still had structure and coherence I actually rated it a 10 at that point.

 After episode 19, though, the pacing completely falls apart.
 The story drags, wanders in every direction, and loses its consistency.
 The FL and her brother are insufferable from start to finish, and the dynamic between her and the male lead feels unbalanced and unhealthy, with him constantly carrying the emotional weight of her actions.